Gear Reviews8 min read

 2. Hurtta Summit Parka (Best for Extreme Cold)

-Finnish-made and designed for Nordic winters, the Hurtta Summit Parka is the warmest coat we tested.
-The high collar covers the neck completely, the back length extends past the tail base, and the interior lining retains heat even when wet.
-This is the coat for dogs who live in genuinely harsh climates.
+It's Finnish-made and designed for actual Nordic winters.
+The Hurtta Summit Parka is easily the warmest coat on my spreadsheet.
+The high collar covers the neck completely.
+The back extends past the tail base to trap heat.
+The interior lining retains warmth even when soaking wet.
+(It's much warmer than the Ruffwear).

 Buy the Hurtta Summit Parka on Amazon